 Down East Wood Ducks Game Notes - vs. Carolina

-The Down East Wood Ducks continue their series with the Carolina Mudcats today at 6:00 p.m.
-RHP Nick Krauth (0-2, 3.52) gets the start for Down East, while Carolina will counter with LHP Brendan Murphy (3-1, 3.25).
+The Down East Wood Ducks conclude their six-game series against the Carolina Mudcats today at 1:00 p.m.
+Down East will turn to RHP Mason Englert (3-1, 3.51) and Carolina will counter with RHP Nick Belzer (3-1, 4.22)

 ---

-AVOCADOS FALL TO THE PESCADOS IN EXTRAS: The Down East Wood Ducks, playing as the Avocados Luchadores de Down East fell to the Carolina Mudcats, playing as the Pescados de Carolina 7-6 on Friday night.
+NINE-RUN FIRST POWERS AVOCADOS TO WIN OVER PESCADOS: Thanks to a nine-run first inning, the Avocados Luchadores (Down East Wood Ducks), defeated the Pescados de Carolina (Carolina Mudcats), 14-2 Saturday night.

 HOMEFIELD (DIS)ADVANTAGE: Down East seems more comfortable playing on the road.
-Right now, the Wood Ducks are 8-14 at home and have a .201 team batting average within the (un)friendly confines of Grainger Stadium.
-The Wood Ducks are averaging 3.4 runs/game at home.
-The pitching staff continues to struggle at home, although they have a 3.77 ERA at home, their road ERA is 3.16.
-This season at Grainger Stadium, opponents are outscoring the Woodies 88-75.
+Right now, the Wood Ducks are 9-14 at home and have a .207 team batting average within the (un)friendly confines of Grainger Stadium.
+The Wood Ducks are averaging 3.9 runs/game at home.
+The pitching staff continues to struggle at home, although they have a 3.69 ERA at home, their road ERA is 3.16.

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 199 - 175 and 59 - 48 in the first two innings.
-Down East is now 1-11 at home when the opponent scores first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 213 - 177 and 68 - 48 in the first two innings.
+Down East is 8-3 when they score first, and 22-6 overall when they score first

 • Discuss this story on the Low-A East League message board...